top of page

 Any clothing that allows for movement.
 No jeans.
 Tennis shoes, jazz boots, or any other hip hop shoe that is not damaging to dance floor surface.

 Fitted clothing: leotards, tights, yoga-style bottoms, tanks.
 No baggy clothing.
-Bare feet is acceptable in acro class, but students may also wear jazz shoes or foot undies.
-We ask that no ballet skirts or ballet dresses be worn to acro class.
+Bare feet is normal for class, but students may also wear jazz shoes or foot undies.
+We ask that no ballet skirts or ballet dresses be worn.

 Combo Classes: